lmfit/asteval/doc/motivation.rst

 If you are paranoid about safe user input that can never cause a segmentation fault, you may want to consider disabling the use of numpy, or take extra care to specify what can be used.

+In 2024, an independent security audit of asteval done by Andrew Effenhauser, Ayman Hammad, and Daniel Crowley in the X-Force Security Research division of IBM showed insecurities with ``string.format``, so that access to this and ``string.format_map`` method were removed.
+In addition, this audit showed thatZ the ``numpy`` submodules ``linalg``, ``fft``, and ``polynomial`` expose many exploitable objects, so these submodules were removed by default.
+If needed, these modules can be added to any Interpreter either using the ``user_symbols`` argument when creating it, or adding the needed symbols to the symbol table after the Interpreter is created.

 There are important categories of safety that asteval may attempt to address, but cannot guarantee success.
 The most important of these is resource hogging,